 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 In Lac Lawrann Conservancy there are 13 separate bird boxes that have been installed.
 These boxes are monitored on a weekly basis by two volunteers who log the types of birds nesting in the boxes, the number of eggs in each clutch, and the date that the fledglings leave the nest.
 They continue to monitor and maintain the boxes until the birds migrate in the fall.
 For 2020 the numbers in these 13 boxes are as follows: Tree Swallow (11 fledged), Eastern Bluebird (4 fledged), House Wren (9 fledged).

-During the summer of 2020 two interns help set up bird monitoring on the app, collector for arcgis.
-This will track all bird boxes on the proptery and show the public who has fledged and is another way to track data.
+During the summer of 2020 two interns helped set up bird monitoring on the app, collector for arcgis.
+This will track all bird boxes on the property and show the public who has fledged and is another way to track data.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 The City of West Bend added language to the Municipal Code that protects birds by limiting dogs and other domestic animals.
 Additionally, the City added language prohibiting the use of nets, snares, and other devices capable of catching or restraining birds.

 When The Ciy of West Bend passed that all city parks allow dogs, it was passed that LLC was excluded from this and would remain a dog free city park.